feranco/feranco.github.io/_drafts/recursion-application-combinations.md

 So, including/excluding the first element of the set lead to two different combinations (first branch), including/excluding the second element lead to other two different combinations for each of the two combination previously obtained (second branch), and so on.
 Branching by two each time, this process allows to generate all the possible 2<sup>n</sup> combinations.

-The following functions implements this algorithm building up the result as it return from the base case.
+The following function implements this algorithm building up the result as it return from the base case.

 ```cpp
 template <typename T>